bwl21/zupfnoter/README.md

     :   List of flowlines to be shown.
 It is an array of integers j
     :   List of jumplines to be shown.
-It is an array of integers
+It is an array of integers l
+    :   List of voices to consider for vertical layout optimization.
+Defaults to the List specified by v

 3.  control the legend position and annotations